getcarina/getcarina.com/_tutorials/load-balanced-wordpress-containers.md

 ### Set up MySQL

-If you followed our previous tutorials and would like to reuse the same database instance, you can follow steps 1, 10, 12, and 14 of this guide and skip the rest.
+If you followed our previous tutorials and would like to reuse the same database instance, you can follow steps 1, 10, 12, and 14 of this procedure and skip the rest.

 The next step is to create a database instance that is running MySQL.
 You can do this in the Rackspace Cloud Control Panel by following these instructions: